 A note about festival reports: there are a huge number of film festivals taking place around the world and we do our best to sample and report from a wide range of them.
 We welcome reports from small festivals off the beaten track as well as internationally renowned events.
 Please do think about the specific angle of the report (rather than a list of films watched) and what will be interesting for readers who haven’t attended the event.
 Unfortunately, we are unable to arrange festival accreditation for writers.

-Wide Angle is a miscellany section that revels in the more niche, esoteric and/or experimental strains of moving-image culture, both contemporary and historical.
-There’s a regular fixture (Primal Screen) devoted to the glories of silent cinema, while other pages rotate between explorations of artists’ moving-image work; thematic features homing in on overlooked elements of cinema and cinema culture; and career tributes to directors and others whose work occupies a marginal space, or who’ve been, for any number of reasons, unjustly forgotten or sidelined in cinema history.
+Wider screen is a miscellany section that revels in the more niche, esoteric and/or experimental strains of moving-image culture, both contemporary and historical – the glories of silent cinema; explorations of artists’ moving-image work; thematic pieces on overlooked aspects of cinema and cinema culture; and career tributes to directors and others whose work occupies a marginal space, or who’ve been, for any number of reasons, unjustly forgotten or sidelined in cinema history.

-We’re also very interested in video essays as a form of film criticism. ([[embed typelink nid=23956 title=”See our pieces here.”]])
+We’re also very interested in video essays as a form of film criticism.
 They’re a bigger investment for us so we can usually only commission them on top stories – relating to new releases, outstanding filmmakers, important film movements or major retrospectives – but if you’re an adept video critic then we’d love to hear from you.

 How to pitch us